elibroftw/blog.elijahlopez.ca/content/posts/parallel-concurrent-requests-in-python.md

   - tutorial
   - programming
   - python
+summary: "Discover the most efficient way to handle parallel and concurrent network requests in Python.
+Learn why ThreadPoolExecutor outperforms asyncio for network-bound tasks and see a practical proof of concept."
 ---

 You’d think that the fastest way to make parallel network requests would be to use asyncio, but it’s actually `concurrent.futures.ThreadPoolExecutor`.